 Because little has changed since then, the European Commission also began infringement proceedings against the Czech Republic (and Slovakia) over discrimination against Romani children in education.

-Judgments against these states will not only be costly, but may also provide political ammunition to advocates of leaving the EU.
-Such a turn of events would close these societies off, be disastrous for Romani people and other marginalized groups, and harm the EU and the larger project of a peacefulw, democratic Europe.
+Judgments against these states could not only be costly, but could also provide political ammunition to advocates of leaving the EU.
+Such a turn of events would close these societies off, be disastrous for Romani people and other marginalized groups, and harm the EU and the larger project of a peaceful, democratic Europe.